 - Briquettes (never used in a BGE)

 The difference between the first three is that the BGE or hardwood charcoal is made from just that, hardwood (oak and hickory), the second one is typically made from other woods that burn quicker and at a higher temp.
 The last one can be made from different woods.
 The difference is that hardwood charcoal has higher density and burns longer at a lower temp.
 The charcoal sold to Greek restaurants are burning too hot.
 The only recommended charcoal is hardwood charcoal.
 Briquettes are never used.
-Partly because they contain chemicals, partly for not providing the same flavor as pure hardwood charcoal, and also since the grill itself is so energy efficient you don’t need them.
+Partly because they contain chemicals, partly due to them producing a lot more ash which will clog up the air holes.

 How much coal is needed?